 Norbert Wiener—A Life in Cybernetics: Ex-Prodigy: My Childhood and Youth and I Am a Mathematician: The Later Life of a Prodigy

 Norbert Wiener (1894–1964) served on the faculty in the Department of Mathematics at MIT from 1919 until his death.
-In 1963, he was awarded the National Medal of Science for his contributions to mathematics, engineering, and biological science.
-He was the author of many books, with Cybernetics: On Control and Communication in the Animal and the Machine and God and Golem: A Comment on Certain Points Where Cybernetics Impinges on Religion among the most well-known.
+In 1963, he was awarded the National Medal of Science for his contributions to mathematics, engineering, and biological sciences.
+He was the author of many books, including

 Norbert Wiener's celebrated autobiography, available for the first time in one volume.